-Governors in maintained schools are required to have an enhanced criminal records certificate from the DBS.
+- 15.4 For supply staff, schools should also include whether written confirmation that the employment business supplying the member of supply staff has carried out the relevant checks and obtained the appropriate certificates, whether any enhanced DBS check certificate has been provided in respect of the member of supply staff, and the date that confirmation was received. - 15.5 A record of staff leavers must be removed from the Single Central record. - 15.6 Maintained school governors Governors in maintained schools are required to have an enhanced criminal records certificate from the DBS.
 It is the responsibility of the governing body to apply for the certificate for any of their governors who does not already have one.
-Governance is not a regulated activity and so they do not need a barred list check unless, in addition to their governance duties, they also engage in regulated activity.
-Associate governors do not require enhanced DBS checks, although appropriate risk assessments should be in place to confirm this.
-Schools should also carry out a Section 128 check for school governors using the Employer Secure Access sign-in portal via the Teaching Regulation Agency's (TRA) Teacher Services web page.

-15.5 The SCR shall be updated in the light of any further legislation.
+Governance is not a regulated activity and so they do not need a barred list check unless, in addition to their governance duties, they also engage in regulated activity. - 15.7 The SCR shall be updated in the light of any further legislation.

-Flowchart: Actions where there are concerns about a child
+Actions to take when there are safeguarding concerns about a child